RevEngAI/reai-ghidra/README.md

 ## Installation

-The builds for latest stable version of the RevEng.AI Ghidra plugin for common Ghidra versions can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.
+The builds for latest stable version of the RevEng.AI Ghidra plugin for common Ghidra versions can be downloaded from the [Releases](https://github.com/revengai/reai-ghidra/releases/latest) page.

-### Supported Ghidra Versions
+### Supported Ghidra versions

 We support all versions compatible with Ghidra 11.2+ based on Java 21.

-#### Building your own Plugin (For custom Ghidra Forks and Versions)
+#### Building your own plugin (for custom Ghidra forks and versions)

 If you are using a custom version of Ghidra (e.g. nightly builds), then you need to build your own version of the plugin against it, otherwise Ghidra complains about a version mismatch when trying to install the plugin.
 You can do this via `./gradlew -PGHIDRA_INSTALL_DIR=/opt/ghidra buildExtension`, and then use the zip from the `dist/` folder.

-### Loading the Plugin
+### Loading the plugin

 1. Launch Ghidra.
 2. Navigate to the `Install Extensions` window.